CenterForSpatialResearch/methods-in-spatial-research-sp2020/admin/notes.md

 ## Admin

+- [ ] transfer repo to CSR organization
 - [ ] Write remaining tutorials
 - [ ] Create participation/attendance sheets
-- [ ] Obtain copy of the referenced Honor Code and Plagarism Policy
 - [ ] set up print build script to pull reading pdfs and put them in build folder
+- supplies - make sure to get the right dongle to connect to 200 buell projector, investigate blackboard situation

-## Syllabus (Document)
+## To Discuss

+- setup: easier/better to transfer class repository to CSR git ownership and contribute
 - [ ] Clarify intent around teaching both open-source desktop GIS and web maps
   - Secondary title, "Mapping in Public"?
   - Highlight this in tutorials where possible
 - Possible to work in something on internet infrastructure and how the internet itself is a spatial technology
 - Terminology: spatial data vs GIS?
 - Terminology: participatory sensing?
+- Clarify intent around tutorial/class sequence.
+Discussion of concepts to take place prior to tutorial or after?
+- audience
+  - anticipate non-gsapp students. anthro, history, latin & etc phd, journalism, general studies
+  - Computing infrastructure, non-gsapp students have qgis access?
+GSAPP installed version?
+Assumptions about personal computer availability?
+  - [ ] Add syllabus section on computing resources & expectations. lehman/empirical reasoning barnard (undergrad) for both help and computers. strongly encouraged to have own computer
+  -
+- final assignment gets announced in 2nd week, students choose either/both of data gathering assignmetns to use in map final deliverable is both maps plus written reflection 3pg
+- make sure theres a spatial join!

+## Syllabus (Document)

+- Styleguide: use md code snippets only for actual code.
+Important terms should be in **bold**, interface elements or messages should be quoted.
 - [ ] Fix typos
-- [ ] Add section on computing resources & expectations
 - [ ] Proofread syllabus for clarity
 - [ ] how to remove "figure" from captions, see [here](https://tex.stackexchange.com/questions/82456/how-to-remove-figure-caption-prefix-figure-in-beamer)
 - [ ] finish tweaking csl file so syllabus bibliography renders correctly